-Ever wondered why Fiat chairman Gianni Agnelli always wore hiking boots with his impeccably tailored suits?
-We know we have.
-Well, it turns out that the Italian industrialist — and style icon for the times — once sustained a leg injury so severe that the sturdy choice in footwear was forced upon him.
+Gianni Agnelli, the fashion-forward Fiat chairman, always wore hiking boots with his impeccably tailored suits.
+Why?
+Because the Italian industrialist — and consummate style icon — once sustained a leg injury so severe that the sturdy choice in footwear was forced upon him.
 The accident?
 A car crash — while speeding away from an intimate encounter with a woman who was neither his wife or girlfriend.

 That was 1952.
-But, despite giving himself a life-altering injury, the old cad wasn’t put off motoring.
+But, despite giving himself a life-altering injury behind the wheel, the old cad wasn’t put off motoring.
 In fact, in the decades to follow, Agnelli spent thousands and thousands on his automotive obsession.
 He ordered Pininfarina-designed Ferraris.
 He thrashed his modest Fiat 125 sedan about Turin.
 The businessman was even known to drive his own chauffeur around — such was his desire to get behind the wheel.

 1992 Lancia Delta Integrale Spider